Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Marquette Performance Insights

-- The Golden Eagles average 80 points per game (85th in college basketball) while giving up 66.8 per contest (83rd in college basketball).
-They have a +119 scoring differential overall and outscore opponents by 13.2 points per game.
+- The Golden Eagles' +119 scoring differential (outscoring opponents by 13.2 points per game) is a result of scoring 80.0 points per game (85th in college basketball) while allowing 66.8 per outing (83rd in college basketball).

-- Marquette records 30.6 rebounds per game (290th in college basketball) while conceding 32 per outing to its opponents.
-It is outrebounded by 1.4 boards per game.

-- The Golden Eagles' 102 points per 100 possessions on offense rank 52nd in college basketball, and the 85.2 points they allow per 100 possessions rank 79th in college basketball.
+- The Golden Eagles rank 52nd in college basketball by averaging 102.0 points per 100 possessions on offense, and defensively are 79th in college basketball, allowing 85.2 points per 100 possessions.

-- Marquette has typically won the turnover battle this season, committing 9.4 per game (29th in college basketball play) while forcing 14.7 (50th in college basketball).
+- Marquette has committed 5.3 fewer turnovers per game than its opponents, averaging 9.4 (29th in college basketball action) while forcing 14.7 (50th in college basketball).

+- The Fighting Irish put up 64.9 points per game (338th in college basketball) while giving up 66.0 per contest (72nd in college basketball).
+They have a -9 scoring differential and have been outscored by 1.1 points per game.

+- Notre Dame grabs 33.4 rebounds per game (173rd in college basketball) while conceding 30.9 per outing to opponents.
+It outrebounds opponents by 2.5 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.